Breezy: Plot

 He is conflicted about his feelings for longtime, close friend Betty Tobin.
-Finally, when he does awkwardly start to make them known to her, it is too late; Betty gently explains she is marrying a man she very much loves.
+Finally, when he does awkwardly start to make them known to her, it is too late; Betty explains that she is marrying a man she very much loves.

 Frank's friend and workout buddy Bob Henderson is grappling with his own mid-life crisis.
 He is restless, but afraid to end his now-loveless marriage and face loneliness.
-Frank takes this into consideration, while still growing closer to Breezy.
-Bob talks to Frank about Breezy in a sauna after some tennis.
-Bob reveals that there is no way he himself could embark on such a relationship, as he might feel like a "child molester".
-He has no intention of being insulting, and is in fact admiring Frank's defiance of society's disapproval, but Frank is not immune to the pressure.
+Bob admires Frank's relationship with Breezy.
+Bob thinks that he himself could not embark on such a relationship, as he might feel like a "child molester".
+Frank feels conflicted about the relationship.
 All of his shared joys with Breezy, such as their adopted stray dog and "us against the world" mentality, are not enough to enable him to cope with the age difference.
-He breaks up with her by telling her that they amount to a dirty joke.
-She's the zing in his life and he's the best score she's probably ever made.
+He eventually breaks up with her.
 She starts crying but keeps her composure as she gets ready to leave.
-Tells him to keep the dog as she doesn't have enough money to feed him.
+She tells him to keep the dog as she does not have enough money to feed him.

-When Betty is injured and her new husband killed in a car accident, Frank visits her in the hospital and has a change of heart.
+When Betty is injured and her new husband is killed in a car accident, Frank visits her in the hospital and has a change of heart.
 He drives to Marcy's house to learn where Breezy is.
 Marcy tells him and he goes to the park to reconcile with her.
-He reunites with Breezy, he tells her maybe they can last a year, and they walk off together with the dog, Sir Love-a-lot.
+He reunites with Breezy and says that maybe they can last a year.
+The two walk off together with the dog, Sir Love-a-lot.